-An overview of the senior leadership team at ESRC (correct at February 2019).
+An overview of the management team at ESRC (correct at February 2019).

 Chief Operating Officer: Simon Crine